Subscribe to Candid Magazine

 Jen is a young American socialite having a casual affair with married billionaire Richard (Kevin Jansenns), who whisks her away to his remote modernist glassed villa in the Moroccan desert for a long weekend of sex and hunting.
 Soon enough they are joined by Richard’s seedy-looking hunting buddies, Stan and Dimitri.
-An evening of drink, a touch of drugs and Matilda’s titillating dancing is of course misinterpreted as come on by Stan, who in the absence of Richard, proceeds to rape her under the inert watchful eye of Dimitri.
-Richard comes back to confronted with the mess, Jen insists they leave, but Richard is reluctant to let her go, worried his wife and kids back home will find out.
-As Jen tries to escape, the men run after here, with Richard startlingly pushes her off a cliff.
-She lands on a tree stump and in the unlikeliest of circumstances she survives.
-She wakes up, all bloody and unruly with a branch protruding through her lower abdomen, manages to slowly and cleverly free herself by setting the tree alight.
-Now anger-fuelled and looking for a way out of the desert, she embarks on a purposeful, if ham-fisted, vengeance path against her brutal perpetrators.
+Jen’s titillating presence is of course misinterpreted as come on by Stan, who in the absence of Richard, proceeds to rape her under the watchful but inert eye of Dimitri.
+Richard returns confronted with the mess as Jen insists they leave, but Richard is reluctant to let her go, worried his wife will find out.
+As Jen tries to escape, the men run after her and Richard ends pushes her off a cliff.
+She lands on a tree stump and in the unlikeliest of circumstances, survives.
+Waking up, all bloody and unruly with a branch protruding through her lower abdomen, she manages to slowly and cleverly free herself by setting the tree alight.
+Now anger-fuelled and looking for a way out, she embarks on a purposeful, if ham-fisted, vengeance path against her brutal perpetrators.

-Fargeat pokes fun at various widespread stereotypical assumptions.
-She intentionally stylizes Jen in a Lolita-esqque, innocent yet highly sexualized look; prancing around the lounge in a miniscule bright coloured bikini, sucking a lollipop and of course this would interpreted as invitation for sex.
-The way in which Dimitri approaches her initially belittiling, then cornering her.
-This theme carries out throughout the film, these men’s constant underestimation of Jen despite slowly and agonizingly obliterating them, one by one.
-Its as if they cant possibly fathom they would beaten and killed by someone as her, cuting right through to the core of their manhood.
+Fargeat pokes fun at various stereotypical assumptions, by intentionally stylizing Jen as Lolita-esqque figure, innocent yet highly sexualized, prancing around the lounge in a miniscule bright coloured bikini, sucking a lollipop and sure fire interpretion as invitation for sex, for the likes of smarmy men such as Dimitri.
+The way in which he initially approaches Jen belittiling her cornering her, making her think she brought this on herself.
+This theme is carried out throughout the film, all three of them constantly underestimating her despite bliterating them, one by one.
+They can’t possibly fathom they would beaten and killed by someone as her, cutting right through to the core of their manhood.
 And this is where Fargeat successfully captures this feminist angle, in challenging these men’s innate preconceptions and the victimization and total disregard they show toward Jen.

-However lest not this deter from the fact that Jen’s emancipation is at a high cost, a violent and gory one at that.
+However let not this deter from the fact that Jen’s emancipation is at a high cost, a violent and gory one at that.
 And what is even trickier is making this retribution and her empowered transition appear convincing.
-This is what concerned Lutz mostly, coming across as sincere, she explains “there were certain scenes, that I was wondering how to justify it.
+This is what concerned Lutz mostly when playing Jen, coming across as sincere; “there were certain scenes, that I was wondering how to justify it.
 I tend to be very rational as a person.
 The scene where I wake up from being pushed down the cliff with the branch coming out of my body.
 I mean, how can this happen?
-It’s not a realistic.
+It’s not that realistic.
 But its making Jen’s reaction to these events believable and thus her transformation through all that felt very genuine”.

-Fargeat tackles genre film with Revenge, a genre not known to be frequented by many female directors .
-I wasn’t sure what a genre film is; I mean doesn’t every film fall into some sort of genre category.
-But apparently, it’s a euphemism for ‘gruesome horror’ as if it needed further clarification.
-Well the film is guesome, sensationally gruesome, there is so much blood, body mutilation and physical pain, its gloriously OTT.
-When I asked Fargeat what made her make film, that some consider would consider a more masculine genus, it seemed that it is what came most naturally for her to do.
+Fargeat tackles genre film with Revenge, a genre not known to be frequented by many female directors.
+I wasn’t sure what a genre film is; doesn’t every film fall into some sort of ‘genre’ category?
+Apparently, it’s a euphemism for ‘gruesome horror’ as if it needed further categorisation.
+Well the film is sensationally gruesome, there is so much blood, body mutilation and inflicted physical pain, its gloriously OTT.
+When I asked Fargeat the impetus to make a genre film, a genus of movies that some would consider more masculine, the story was what came most naturally for her.
 “I am very huge fan of genre film.
 I watched a lot of those films, when I was younger.
 It’s what built my cinematography from Carpenter, Cronenberg, Tarantino to South Korean movies.
 It’s true, that its mostly done by male directors but now with more women arriving in the industry they want to deal with all types of films and not just the ones thats expected of them to do”.

-When I flagged up to Fargeat that she was one of two females from numerous directors that I got to interview all year, she didnt seem suprised but was upbeat about the future.”I feel that things are starting to change a bit; but I guess if you are looking at figures; things are not equal at all.
+I was trying to think of other female directors that take on more action-focused and very few come to mind, such as Kathryn Bigelow (Point Break, The Hurt Locker) or Paddy Jenkins most recently with Wonder Woman.
+There seems to be dearth of them.
+I flagged up to Fargeat that she was only one of two females from a hefty number of directors that I got to interview the past year, she didnt seem suprised but was upbeat about the future.”I feel that things are starting to change a bit; but I guess if you are looking at figures; things are not equal at all.
 But definitely there is a generation of female directors that are starting to and there is more of them coming through.
-Also there is diversity starting to come through in what films they choose to make.
-I was trying to think of other female directors that take on more action-focused and very few come to mind, such as Kathryn Bigelow (Point Break, The Hurt Locker) or PAddy Jenkins with Wonder Woman.
+Also there is diversity starting to come through in what films they choose to make”.

 She further adds “I was playing with old symbols, because it created a distance between Jen and her body.
 For her, like it was fascinating, in that hallucinogenic state, to watch the blood pouring from her own body.
-But at the same time enough sense through her tripping to impose a robotic frame of mind to do stuff, like remove the stick and close the wound, and she is so high she doesn’t feel the pain”.
-Its an intensely absorbing scene, visually assaulting and simultaneously a break and regrouping from the incessant chase of previous scenes.
+But at the same time having enough sense through her tripping to impose a robotic frame of mind to do stuff, like remove the stick and close the wound, and she is so high she doesn’t feel the pain”.
+Its an intensely absorbing scene which adds to the surrealness of the situation, visually assaulting and simultaneously a break for the viewer from being worked up by the incessant chase.
 Lutz adds that in that scene is where she had let go of realism “Coralie told me to just go for it and not care about realism and take her direction and do whatever she thinks its right.
 We tried it many times and we got different takes.
-And of course, it all came together in editing”.
+And of course, it all came together in the editing”.

 Revenge is out now.